Segway knocks Bolt off his stride at the Bird's Nest

-BEIJING A television cameraman and his Segway succeeded in doing what none of Usain Bolt's rivals could in the 200 meters final at world championships on Thursday -- knock the Jamaican off his stride, and his feet, during his lap of honor.
+BEIJING A television cameraman and his Segway succeeded in doing what none of Usain Bolt's rivals could in the 200 metres final at world championships on Thursday -- knock the Jamaican off his stride, and his feet, during his lap of honour.

 The 29-year-old Olympic champion, who had his back to the man, was knocked to the ground and sustained a few minor cuts.